Birthday flowers on cake

 You've likely heard of your birthstone, your astrology sign, and the animal that represents the year you were born in the Chinese calendar.
 But have you heard about your birth flower?

 Did you know that everyone has a birth flower and that each has a secret meaning?
 If not, keep reading!
 This blog will tell you everything you need to know about your birth flower (or flowers!).
+Or if you'd just want to shop right away head straight to our birthday flower range.

 Birth flowers by month:

-January - Carnation and Snowdrop
+January Birth Flowers - Carnation and Snowdrop

 White Snowdrop Flower